-- 36. The Acquirer has also submitted that the spectrum acquired does not represent substantial business operations.
+- 36. The Acquirers have also submitted that the spectrum acquired does not represent substantial business operations.
 In this regard, it may be noted that the necessary condition to avail exemption under Item 3 of Schedule I is that the acquisition of asset should be in ordinary course of business and in view of the aforesaid discussions where it is observed that spectrum transaction is not in ordinary course of business, the issue of it constituting "substantial business operations" or otherwise becomes otiose. - 37.
-As regards the submissions of the Acquirer that the Commission should have made reference to the DoT in terms of Section 21A of the Act, it may be noted that the decision of the Commission requiring Airtel to file a notice in terms of Section 20(1) of the Act cannot be said to be contrary to any other law.
-The Acquirer has entered into Spectrum Transaction pursuant to Spectrum Trading Guidelines.
-Further, it may be noted that the decision of the Commission is not even contrary to the Spectrum Trading Guidelines due to the fact that there is no inconsistency between the Spectrum Trading Guidelines and the Act for reasons detailed above and therefore the Commission did not consider making reference under Section 21A of the Act. - 38.
-Based on the aforesaid, it is evident that the Acquirers' act of acquiring right to use of spectrum of Videocon without filing a notice with the Commission amounts to contravention of provisions of Section 6(2) of the Act and accordingly attracts penalty under Section 43A of the Act, which reads as under:
+As regards the submissions of the Acquirers that the Commission should have made reference to the DoT in terms of Section 21A of the Act, it may be noted that the decision of the Commission requiring Airtel to file a notice in terms of Section 20(1) of the Act cannot be said to be contrary to any other law.
+The Acquirers have entered into Spectrum Transaction pursuant to Spectrum Trading Guidelines.
+Further, it may be noted that the decision of the fact that there is no inconsistency between the Spectrum Trading Guidelines and the Act for reasons detailed above and therefore the Commission did not consider making reference under Section 21A of the Act. - 38.
+Based on the aforesaid, it is evident that the Acquirers' act of acquiring right to use of spectrum of Aircel Group without filing a notice with the Commission amounts to contravention of provisions of Section 6(2) of the Act and accordingly attracts penalty under Section 43A of the Act, which reads as under: